-With this in mind, the Israeli National Insurance Institute advanced several initiatives including: automating the actualization of rights through internal and external information crossover; reaching out to eligible citizens by an agency representative; launching a “personal service” website on the National Insurance Institute website, and launching a “helping hand center” for free counseling and guidance for filing claims (Gal, Eizenstadt, Benish & Hollar, 2019).
+As the country’s provider of social security, income support, and disability benefits, beginning in YEAR, Israel’s National Insurance Institute (NII) advanced several initiatives aimed at increasing the uptake of social security and other entitlement among older adults.
+These include automating the actualization of rights through internal and external information crossover, having agency representatives reach out to eligible citizens, launching a “personal service” platform on the NII website, and introducing a “helping hand center” offering free counseling and guidance for filing claims (Gal et al., 2019).

-Despite these important steps taken to encourage uptake of social security entitlements, the Israeli government is growingly concerned with an enduring problem of low take-up of social security entitlements.
-In 2015, the Israeli state comptroller claimed that at least 300 million NIS (equivalent to approximately 80 million US dollars) were not transferred to eligible individuals.
-A governmental report issued in 2017 admitted that despite the many advantages of a digital revolution in social services, it can significantly hurt seniors’ ability to realize their rights and claim entitlements they are eligible for (Gal et al., 2019; Russo-Carmel, Sokolover-Yaakovi, Kremer-Nevo, 2019; Tarshish and Holler, 2021).
-Low uptake of social security benefits is a concern shared by many governments (Lambregts & Schut, 2020).
-For this reason the Israeli case can shed light on problems shared by many (Bargain, Immervoll, Viitamäki, 2012).
-This study therefore examines how individuals 65 years and older cope with the challenges of navigating the National Insurance Institute’s (NII) website to actualize their rights.
-More specifically, it focuses on elders’ intuitive workarounds, shortcuts, and improvisations as a way of coping with the cognitive barriers that inhibit elders from actualizing their rights on the NII’s website.
-Rather than concluding that elders simply shun government websites, we aim to understand how elders engage with websites that are designed for performing on-line procedures.
+Despite the NII’s important steps, there is growing concern about the enduring problem of low uptake of social security entitlements.
+In 2015, the Israeli state comptroller claimed that at least NIS 300 million (equivalent to approximately USD 80 million) were not transferred to eligible individuals.
+Low uptake of social security benefits is a concern shared by many governments (Bargain, Immervoll & Viitamäki, 2012; Lambregts & Schut, 2020;) and may indicate not only growing inequalities, but a mistrust of the social security system overall (Macé & Daigneault, 2020).
+Researchers cite XX, XX and XX to explain low uptake.

-Tarshish and Holler (2021) defines under actualization of social security entitlements as a state whereby those who are eligible are unable to actualize their rights, and therefore are deprived the support they need.
-This low uptake of social security entitlements indicates growing inequalities, and a dangerous mistrust in the social security system, perhaps due to its inefficiency and inaccessibility (Macé & Daigneault, 2020).
+That digital access issues represent barriers to older adults was confirmed by a government report issued in Israel in 2017 noting that, despite the many advantages of a digital revolution in social services, more limited access to and great discomfort with digital services can significantly hamper older adults’ ability to realize their rights and claim entitlements for which they are eligible (Gal et al., 2019; Russo-Carmel, Sokolover-Yaakovi & Kremer-Nevo, 2019; Tarshish & Holler, 2021).

 Tarshish and Holler (2021) identify three types of barriers to entitlements’ uptake: bureaucratic, know-how, and psychological.
-While the first refers to the design aspects of the policy, the other two address the target audience’s cognitive and psychological make-up.
+While the first refers to design aspects of policy, the other two address the target audience’s cognitive and psychological make-up.